 This column describes what students will demonstrate that they know or are able to do upon being assessed, specific examples include how the student will demonstrate the “knowledge, skills, attitudes, or habits of mind” (Suskie, 2004, p.
 75) that he or she has gained.
 This demonstration should be measurable.

 This column highlights the way(s) in which the learning outcome or program goal will be measured.
 Multiple methods will yield richer data.

 Learning is inferred instead of being supported by direct evidence (i.e., usage data, satisfaction surveys).
 Students reflect on learning rather than demonstrate it (Palomba & Banta, 1999).

 “Regarded as a set of tangible measures designed to provide public accountability.
 Often includes admission and graduate data, research records, employment of graduates, cost per student, student/staff ratios, staff workloads, student relevance, class size, laboratory and other equipment, equity, libraries, information technology, and other learning resources.
 Should be subject to informed interpretation and judgment” (CHEA, 2002).

-Students display knowledge or skills as the result of an assessment measure (presentation, test, etc).
+Students display knowledge or skills as a result of an assessment measure (presentation, test, etc).

 Results of Assessment

 This column includes highlights of the overall findings of the assessment(s).
 It is not necessary to include every finding of the assessment in this column.

 Use of Results

 This column details of how the results of the assessment will be used to make improvements.
 This could involve editing the learning outcome, incorporating additional or changing current methods of assessment in the future, altering a program, etc.